slowernews/wisdom-tldr/chapters/chapter_3_action.md

 So can you pitch me what our company does? people minds work by association. pre-suasion
 > *'You don’t convince people by challenging their longest and most firmly held opinions.
 You find common ground and work from there.
 Or you look for leverage to make them listen.
 Or you create an alternative with so much support from other people that the opposition voluntarily abandons its views and joins your camp.' -- Ryan Holiday, The Obstacle Is the Way*
 - It’s much easier to persuade someone if they’re already convinced, if they already know the facts.
 But it’s impossible to change someone’s mind merely by convincing them of your point.

--->
+> *'Nowadays people know the price of everything and the value of nothing.' -- Oscar Wilde* -->